fleetingbytes/ci-starter/README.md

 # ci-starter

 Kickstarts the semantic release pipeline for your Python project on GitHub.
-It creates an opinionated configuration file for python-semantic-release, _semantic-release.toml_ and a pipeline with reusable workflows in _.github/workflows_.
+It creates an configuration file _semantic-release.toml_ for python-semantic-release and a pipeline with reusable workflows in _.github/workflows_.

 ## Usage

 ### Prerequisites

+You will have to do the flollowing things yourself:

 - Create your project:
     - Use uv to initialize your project (must be a package)